-Somerset woollen and worsted fabric producer Fox Brothers is celebrating its history and future with a new 250-year anniversary flannel.
+Somerset woollen and worsted fabric producer Fox Brothers is celebrated its history and future last year with a new 250-year anniversary flannel.

 The new fabric called CBT10 is a 90% Merino lambswool 10% cashmere available in 400/430 g/lmtr, offering the utmost in luxury.
 The handle is said to be sublimely soft, a result of intimately blended fine Merino lambswool and cashmere with the expert finish of Fox flannel.